King County - Seattle, Washington

 Not everyone has a family car, however.
 For these families, public transportation is crucial for maintaining a job and meeting family needs.
-To better ensure that all residents to access to opportunity, King County, WA is prioritizing improving access to public transportation for low-income households.
+To better ensure that all residents have access to opportunity, King County, WA is prioritizing improving access to public transportation for households that are low-income.

 Access to transportation fundamentally impacts life.
 Previous research shows that the farther away a job applicant lives from a potential employer, the less likely they are to be hired.
 But living wage jobs are usually located outside of and far away from low-income housing areas, creating a disconnect between stable, sustaining work and the people who need it most.

 Improving access to public transit may be an option for reducing this “spatial mismatch.”
 A growing body of evidence suggests that subsidizing transportation can have employment benefits.
 However, really getting people back on the road—and into the jobs, educational opportunities, relationships, and activities that can sustain them—will take more than just reducing the cost of transit fares.
 It requires thinking through every step of helping people get from point A to point B, and into the opportunities that will help them thrive.

 To improve access to public transportation, King County Metro created its Transportation Navigator program.
 Transportation Navigators work one-on-one with low-income households to create customized plan to help them overcome the barriers they face with accessing public transportation.
 Navigators help families identify available or alternative transit routes, provide information on vanpooling options, and assist with accessing parking permits.